 We are 5 in the family and I always have a spot for a plus one whenever we have plans, trips, excursions and it’s always for grandpa.

-I’ve passed four blocks and I only have three left before I make it home, I finally reached the edgy house along Zapote.
+I’ve crossed four blocks and I only have three left before I make it home, I finally reached the edgy house along Zapote.
 Part of its beauty are layers of protective electric wires.
 Fronting the huge house were small compact houses with children running around it.
 I have two options of passage and I always choose this side because it’s far from the chaos of the hole-inflicted main roads in Makati.
 Car owners are dominating the roads with its double parked cars, and construction sites don’t care about their neighbors that they covered the entire walk way for their operations.
 Are we supposed to fly through these areas?
 Too many of these just makes me feel dizzy.

 “But that’s okay I’ll just avoid the holes so you’ll sleep fine.